RyanKung/ryankung.github.io/src/posts/2017-06-15-metaphysical-micro-services-modeling.md

 There are two ways in which the term modeling can be understood:
 **descriptive** and **preciptive**.
 A descriptive model represent an existing system Thus a presciptive model is one that can be used to construct the target system[1].

-Above all we should define that our Distrbute System should obey follow rules.
+We wont try to model classic or pure micro-services archicture there, but we may needs to obey follow rules which discript well about micro-services

 * Single-purpose
 * Modular and independent